 The EcoBoost engine is celebrated because of the excellent blend of performance and economy it offers.
 The 125bhp version is the most popular, offering a 0 to 62mph time of 9.4 seconds and linear in-gear acceleration.

 Toyota Yaris 1.0 VVT-i (Official fuel economy - 65.7mpg)

-Toyota are one of the masters when it comes to creating affordable and efficient cars.
-The Toyota Yaris 1.0 VVT-i is the perfect supermini for those who want a slightly larger version of the popular Aygo city car.
+Toyota is one of the masters when it comes to creating affordable and efficient cars.
+The Toyota Yaris 1.0-litre VVT-i is the perfect supermini for those who want a slightly larger version of the popular AYGO city car.

-The 1.0-litre three-cylinder petrol engine may only produce 69bhp and get the Yaris from 0-62mph in 15.3 seconds.
-But it manages to climb up to 30mph in a sprightly enough manner, making it perfect for city driving, where 54.3mpg is achievable!Search Used Toyota Yaris
+The 1.0-litre 3-cylinder petrol engine may only produce 69bhp and get the Yaris from 0 to 62mph in 15.3 seconds.
+But it manages to climb up to 30mph in a sprightly enough manner, making it perfect for city driving, where 54.3mpg is achievable.

 Nissan Micra 0.9 IG-T (Official fuel economy - 64.2mpg)

 The Nissan Micra has really developed into a fine car over the course of a few generations.
 It has gone from being a bit of an ugly duckling (sorry if you own a really old one) to a bit of a good-looker.

 Despite those changes, one trait has always remained in the Micra: excellent fuel economy.

 The 0.9-litre engine is far more punchy than it has any right to be thanks to the inclusion of a turbocharger.
 This little engine provides plenty of grunt while returning a welcome 64.2mpg on a combined cycle.